 Find an Amphetamine Addiction Treatment Center

 It’s never to soon to consider amphetamine addiction treatment when dealing with a drug abuse problem.
 When left to its own devices, amphetamine abuse only gets worse with time, so the sooner you take action the better your chances of a full recovery.

-If you need help finding a program that can address your treatment needs, call our helpline at 800-768-8728 to speak with one of our drug abuse counselors.
+If you need help finding a program that can address your treatment needs, call our helpline at 800-816-1059(Who Answers?) to get help today.